 Conclusion - habits to improve your writing expertise

-If you write yourself, or you work with writers, focus on building good writing habits.
+If you write for work, or you work with writers, focus on building good writing habits.